living will example living will example

 Living Will vs. Do Not Resuscitate (DNR) Orders

-A living will outlines broader treatment preferences in incapacitating scenarios, including resuscitation, intubation, and life-sustaining treatments.
+A living will outline broader treatment preferences in incapacitating scenarios, including resuscitation, intubation, and life-sustaining treatments.

 A DNR order is specific to declining CPR (cardiopulmonary resuscitation) in events such as cardiac or respiratory arrest.
 Physicians sign the DNR, which must be included in the medical record.
 Unlike a living will, a DNR focuses solely on resuscitation measures, making it more narrow in scope.
 It contends warnings to healthcare providers not to undertake life-saving measures specified under the order.